-A Compass owner from Pennsylvania explained that they starting hearing an unusual sound from the vehicle when turning.
+A 2007 Jeep Compass owner from Pennsylvania explained that they started hearing an unusual sound from the vehicle when turning.
 Then their Compass started pulling to the passenger side.
-They were grateful that no serious injury happened and had the vehicle towed in for repair.
+They were grateful that no serious injury happened and had the car towed in for repair.
 A German owner explained that they’d had to replace the control arm bushings twice before the vehicle reached 60,000 miles.

-There were also several complaints about totally integrated power module failure in the 2007 models.
-TIPM issues are normally centered around batteries or fuel.
-The signs show up as a sporadic or total failure of power door locks, the fuel pump, windshield wipers and more.
-On average, these problems in Jeep Compass showed up at around 110,000 miles and cost up to $1,700 to repair.
+There were also several complaints about totally integrated power module failure in 2007 Jeep Compass models.
+TIPM issues are generally centered around batteries or fuel.
+The signs show up as an intermittent or total failure of power door locks, the fuel pump, windshield wipers, and various other mechanical auto parts.
+On average, these problems in Jeep Compass showed up at around 110,000 miles and cost up to $1,600 to repair.

 One Compass owner from New York remarked that their dashboard was populated with what they called Christmas lights.
 They missed work because of the problems, had to pay for towing, and were astounded by the repair bill.

-Another Pennsylvania owner experienced problems within a year of having the TIPM replaced in their Compass.
+Another Pennsylvania Jeep owner experienced problems after having the TIPM replaced in their Compass within a year.
 The windshield wipers would turn themselves on and off or not work at all.
-When they took the Compass in, they learned the TIPM failed again.
+When they took the vehicle in, they learned the TIPM had failed again.

 The 2011 Jeep Compass models had complaints about the continuously variable (CVT) transmission used.
-The automatic transmissions that can seamlessly shift through a continuous range of effective gear ratios, were overheating.
-The cost of the repair could cost up to $1,700 and often appeared around 70,000 miles.
+The automatic transmissions that can seamlessly shift through a continuous range of effective gear ratios were overheating.
+The repair could cost up to $1,700 and often appeared around 70,200 miles.

 Water leaks from the roof of the Jeep Compass

-From the 2007 models through the 2010 models and more, there were front and rear roof leaks.
+Select 2007-2014 Jeep Compass models come with the risk of front and rear roof leaks, according to Repair Pal.
 The problem seemed centered around the roof ditch and sunroof.
-Repairs weren’t expensive and involved checking all grommets and plugs as well as resealing the roof seams, sunroof drain tubes and more.
+Repairs aren’t expensive and involve checking all grommets and plugs, as well as resealing the roof seams, sunroof drain tubes, and more.

-If you’ve always wanted a Jeep and wanted to find an older model to try out, do your homework.
+If you’ve always wanted a Jeep Compass and want to find an older model to try out, do your homework.
 Steer clear of the models with multiple and documented complaints, particularly those that could result in potential accidents or being stranded on the road.
-If you spend a little time on research, you can find a reliable, high-quality pre-owned vehicle that will serve you for years to come.
+If you spend a little time on research, you can find a reliable, high-quality pre-owned vehicle that will serve you for years to come without costly maintenance.